A-Peter19/flask-pizza/README.md

 This is a basic flask website running on WSL Debian.

-Built from scracth using ChatGPT to generate templates.
+Built from scratch using ChatGPT to generate templates.
 Additionally, the repo is connected to ChatGPT's Codex feature.